PlayFab/MpsSamples/UnrealThirdPersonMP/README.md

 Give the build a few minutes to be deployed.

+Once your build is deployed, you are done with handling the "server" portion of the sample, and the next steps will allow us to use the game client.

-Once your build is deployed, make sure that you have the MpsSamples repository cloned on your desktop.
+First, make sure that you have the MpsSamples repository cloned on your desktop.

 Navigate to MpsSamples\MpsAllocatorSample and use the command: